 A rotatable 3D scatter graph view of event parameters such as principal components

-aids manual or automatic cluster cutting.
+aids manual or automatic clustering.

 Point process